chrisrude/oobabot/docs/CONTRIBUTING.md

 Running it is as simple as `poetry run oobabot`.

-For it to do soemthing interesting, you'll need a Discord account, and a bot token.
+For it to do something interesting, you'll need a Discord account, and a bot token.
 You can get one by following the instructions [here](https://discordpy.readthedocs.io/en/stable/discord.html).
 Once you have a token, you can set it in your environment with `export DISCORD_TOKEN=your_token_here`.

 For tests, you can run them with `poetry run pytest`.
 This will run all the tests in the `tests` directory.
 If you want to run a specific test, you can do so with `poetry run pytest tests/test_file.py::test_function`.
 You can also run a specific test class with `poetry run pytest tests/test_file.py::TestClass`.